 We derive our revenues from two sources: (i) subscriptions and (ii) professional services and other.
-Subscription revenues are primarily comprised of fees which give customers access to our suite of applications, as well as access to our extensible platform to build custom applications.
+Subscription revenues are primarily comprised of subscription fees that give customers access to the ordered subscription service and related support and includes updates to the subscribed service during the subscription term.

 Our contracts typically do not give the customer the right to take possession of the software supporting the solution.
 Professional services and other revenues consist of fees associated with the implementation and configuration of our service.
 Professional services and other revenues also include customer training and attendance and sponsorship fees for Knowledge, our annual user conference.